OD-International/express-boilerplate/README.md

 ## How this generator works?

-### just run `banana` in the terminal then it will generate a new express app for you.
+Just run `banana` in the terminal and then it will generate a new express app for you.

 ## How to update `banana` generator?
   - run the `installer` again by: `./install`